 Like all industrial units, each cell must have a reliable supply of fuel, ways of balancing internal demand with available supply, a dedicated system for transporting the fuel to the various units and a reliable back-up system to deal with any power cuts.
 It may function on a micro-scale, but the complexity of a cell’s energy system is breathtaking.
 You might assume that we already have a good understanding of something as basic and essential as how the body and brain generate and use energy.
 But even as you read this, researchers are uncovering ever more of the ways in which the body converts what we eat into fuel and then routes it along the paths of least resistance.

-Muscles and organs, including your brain, can run quite happily on either ketones, which are derived from fat, or glucose, which is derived from carbs.
+Muscles and organs, including your brain, can run quite happily on either ketones, which are derived from There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, or glucose, which is derived from carbs.
 Both end up delivering ATP – the packets of energy on which all of the body’s cells rely.
-In addition, the muscles (but not the brain) may derive energy from a type of fat known as triglyceride, which is shaped like a capital ‘E’, with a backbone of glycerol (a form of glucose) and three horizontal bars of fatty acids.
+In addition, the muscles (but not the brain) may derive energy from a type of fat known as Triglycerides are a type of fat found in the blood – the body uses them for energy.
+However, high levels of triglycerides can raise the…, which is shaped like a capital ‘E’, with a backbone of glycerol (a form of glucose) and three horizontal bars of fatty acids.

-The liver can also transform the amino acids in protein into glucose when the latter is in short supply.
+The liver can also transform the Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… in Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… into glucose when the latter is in short supply.
 This usually involves breaking down some of the body’s own muscles because these are the most readily available sources of protein, which is one reason why you will lose muscle mass if you fast for too long and why people on a ketogenic diet need to ensure that they eat a sufficient amount of protein.

 All of these fuels are routed to the cells’ mitochondrial power plants, where they are fed into a remarkably efficient ‘electron transport system’ that generates the vast majority of our ATP power.
-This system is totally dependent on a steady supply of oxygen, but we can also generate a limited amount of energy from stored glucose in the absence of oxygen in a process known as glycolysis (otherwise known as anaerobic – ‘without oxygen’ – metabolism).
+This system is totally dependent on a steady supply of oxygen, but we can also generate a limited amount of energy from stored glucose in the absence of oxygen in a process known as glycolysis (otherwise known as anaerobic – ‘without oxygen’ – Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…).
 You rely on this when you sprint, because you can’t breathe enough oxygen to meet your body’s energy demands in the normal way.
 Glycolysis is also used by cancer cells to fuel their rapid growth.